 Storage

-Store the mousse in desired serving dishes covered in plastic wrap or transfer it to an airtight container.
-Store it in the refrigerator for up to 4 days.
+Store the mousse in the desired serving dishes covered in plastic wrap or in an airtight container.
+It can be stored in the refrigerator for up to four days.
 Wait to garnish the mousse with whipped topping until service.

 Can you freeze chocolate mousse?
 Yes, mousse is freezable.
-Remember, though, that the texture will be different after it has thawed.
-Transfer the mousse to a freezer-safe airtight container.
-Freeze it for up to 3 months.
+Remember, though, that the texture will be different after thawing.
+Transfer the mousse to a freezer-safe airtight container and freeze it for up to 3 months.

 Other Delicious Desserts